 DYNAMIC CAMPUS GATEWAY

-and south to High Street and integrated with the existing topography.
+The new three-level addition transforms the Kline Center into a dynamic campus gateway, a marquee building with bold daytime and nighttime presence.
+The addition is placed along the eastern side of the existing building, reaching east to Cherry Street and south to High Street and integrated with the existing topography.
 The north “wing” features regulation-sized squash courts at the lower level with viewing areas at the main level.
 The south “wing” features strength training and multipurpose studios at the lower level; juice bar and “see and be seen” gathering spaces and main entrance on the main level; and cardio areas on the upper/mezzanine level.

 The south façade of the building, along High Street, features a new landscape intervention of a living green wall, a visually delicate structure anchored by masonry monoliths that together draw one’s gaze along Kline Center and then out towards Biddle Field.
 This green wall actually functions as a climate filter: its summer foliage creating shading and cooling the south façade as well as the interstitial space created by the intervention.
 (The interstitial space even provides the opportunity to bring the cool air into the building through operable windows.)
 In the fall, the green wall will provide appealing change of color and in the winter, as the leaves fall away, the winter sun will warm and further illuminate the building.